 On clicking the Simulator Options toolbar button, a dropdown list of options for the simulator is displayed (screenshot below).
 Each option is described below.
 Default settings are specified in the Simulation 1 tab of the Options dialog.
 Note that, if you change a setting in the simulator, the new setting becomes the default and will be shown as such in the Simulation 1 tab.

-•Prevent Server Access: Disables access to the server, and so allows you to test the solution's behavior in a server-connection-error scenario.
-Once clicked, the button toggles to an Enable Server Access button.
+•Prevent Server Access: When selected, disables access to the server, and so allows you to test the solution's behavior in a server-connection-error scenario.
+When unselected, server access is allowed.
 For more information about this feature, see Server Connection Errors.

 •Is Server Purchased: For simulations in the designer and for trial runs on client, simulates that MobileTogether Server licenses have been purchased.
 For simulations on the server, the actual purchase-state of licenses on the server is returned.